JanKaul/sentencepiece/README.md

 ## Note

-devilyouwei updated this repo to make this module support the js `require` keyword and added the using example
+- devilyouwei updated this repo to make this module support the js `require` keyword and added the using example.

+- 2023-1-10, devilyouwei added `encodePieces`.